fbpx

 Anyone who gardens where the mighty Canadian Thistle grows will agree – I’m convinced that thistle will grow through steel.

-Landscape fabrics suppress below-the-fabric weed seeds the first season
+Landscape fabrics suppress below-the-fabric weed seeds in the first season

 …but seeds that later settle in mulch atop the fabric will germinate, and some will root.
-As the mulch level increases atop the weed fabric, and organic decomposition occurs, more opportunity for the rooting of weed seeds exists.
-Grasses like Nutsedge are a real problem – it will easily push through the fabric and the “nuts” (tubers) which are attached to the roots are virtually impossible to remove when growing underneath the weed barrier.
+As the mulch level increases atop the weed fabric and organic decomposition occurs, weed seeds are more likely to germinate and root.
+Grasses like Nutsedge are a real problem – it will easily push through the fabric, and the “nuts” (tubers) that are attached to the roots are virtually impossible to remove when growing underneath the weed barrier.
 And if you don’t get the entire nutsedge out, you get more nutsedge.

 Browse on Amazon: CobraHead Original Weeder & Cultivator Garden Hand Tool for Digging, Edging & Planting

 I’ve frequently seen soil beneath and above old weed fabrics dry as a bone and compacted hard as cement, the color of baked clay.
 The shrubs and flowers were starving for nutrients and struggling to find water, slowly dying, even with layers of compost and mulch on top.
-And with little to no water penetration into the soil, or gas exchange at the surface, little soil food web activity takes place, which is immediately apparent by the distinct lack of earthworms and insects just below the surface.
+With little to no water penetration into the soil or gas exchange at the surface, little soil food web activity occurs.
+This is immediately apparent by the distinct lack of earthworms and insects just below the surface.
 Conversely, when used in very wet or soggy areas, the weed barrier can trap water beneath it, creating a swampy mess.

 Weed barriers separate the soil from the mulch and don’t allow for proper biological activity and drainage.

-Mulch, compost, and anything else you place on top of the soil require actual contact with the soil to properly decompose.
-No decomposition means mulch gets moldy and becomes home to mice and other small rodents.
-And without decomposition there’s a lack of humic acids to feed the plants, insects, and microbial life.
+Mulch, compost, and anything else you place on top of the soil must actually contact the soil to properly decompose.
+Without decomposition, mulch gets moldy, its color fades, and it becomes home to mice and other small rodents.
+Without decomposition, there’s a lack of humic acids to feed plants, insects, and microbial life.

 Do weed barriers decompose?